eluckie/PierresTreats.Solution/README.md

 #### By E. Luckie ☀️

 #### This webpage application acts as a marketing tool for a bakery owner.
-Users are able to view all of the currrent treats offered.
+Users are able to view all of the current treats offered.
 They are also able to create a profile to be able to add, edit, and delete treats from the page.

 ## Technologies Used